pavelstudeny/representable-state/README.md

 while enums with values are represented by a special class, StateType, that holds a value.

-**Open questions**:

-* should it be possible for the plain enum to be an object?
-   * probably not - what would happen if a property of the object is modified?
-* is StateType necessary?
-   * A nested RState could be used directly, but that would require an option for an arbitrary value (such as a username), which is what RState aims to prevent

 What should happen when an incorrect value is set?
 Typed languages would prohibit such thing in compile time.
 RState detects this in runtime.
 In such cases, it throws an exception that the calling layer needs to handle.
 This might be beneficial in come cases, but often it can be a burden.
 This is solved by an optional default value to switch (and no exception is thrown).

-**Open questions**:

-* do we want an option not to throw and stay silently at the last valid value?

 In cases like finite automatons, a transition from a valid state to another valid state may be invalid.
 Transition validity may be solved by an optional list of transitions from a value to other values.